Car problems Renault

 Transmission and drivetrain problems

-Problems with the drivetrain are a familiar phenomenon.
-Automatic and robotised gearboxes in particular regularly give trouble.
-Owners report jolts when changing gear, slipping, or clear hesitation when pulling away from a standstill.
-These symptoms point to wear of the clutch plates or a defect in the mechatronics unit.
-The mechatronics is the control unit of the gearbox.
-These are frequently reported issues especially on models such as the Captur with an automatic gearbox.
-Outside the warranty period they can lead to expensive repairs.
+Problems with the drivetrain are a well-known phenomenon.
+Automatic and robotised gearboxes in particular often give trouble.
+Owners report jolts while shifting, slipping or a clear hesitation when pulling away from a standstill.
+These symptoms point to worn clutch plates or a defect in the mechatronics.
+The mechatronics unit is the control unit of the gearbox.
+These are much-reported issues especially in models such as the Captur with automatic transmission.
+Outside the warranty period they lead to expensive repairs.

-Renault Clio – versatile compact car with some points to watch
+Renault Clio – compact all-rounder with points to watch

-The Renault Clio has been one of the most popular cars in its class for years.
+The Renault Clio has been one of the most popular cars in its class for many years.
 Even so, this model also has its weak spots.
-Electronic faults and defective sensors are common.
-The generation of the car determines which problems occur most often.
-In older models the suspension is a point of attention, in particular the control arms and shock absorbers.
+Electronic faults and defective sensors occur regularly.
+The generation of the car determines which problems occur most frequently.
+In older models the suspension is a point to watch, particularly the control arms and shock absorbers.
 When buying a used Clio, check the service history.
 During a test drive, listen for any unusual noises from the suspension.
-Preventive maintenance on the engine is particularly important with this model, as is replacing the timing belt on time.
+Preventive maintenance on the engine is especially important with this model.
+The timely replacement of the timing belt is as well.

 Read more: Renault Clio